Time of sale septic inspections can protect water quality: Part 2

-The first part of this two-part article addresses the motivations for protecting water quality in Michigan and introduces time of sale septic inspection ordinances as one tool for local governments to consider for protecting surface and groundwater.
-Part 2 explains more about time of sale septic inspection ordinances, the experiences of several Michigan counties, and the pros and cons of such a program.
+The first part of this two-part article addresses the motivations for protecting water quality in Michigan, and introduces time of sale septic inspection ordinances as one tool for local governments to consider for protecting surface and groundwater.
+Part 2 explains more about time of sale septic inspection ordinances, the pros and cons of such a program, and the associated regulatory authority.

-Statewide, the Michigan Association for Local Public Health estimates that local jurisdictions with time of sale programs find on average 17 - 25 percent of systems evaluated in need of repair.
-Depending on the average age of septic systems in a given community or watershed, the actual number of inadequate systems will vary, but the consequences of not having a time of sale ordinance in place are likely to grow more severe as existing systems age.
-Typical septic system failures include leaking or damaged septic tanks, damaged or blocked connections to drain fields, inadequate distance from drain field to water table, inadequate system size for size of home, and insufficient distance from drain field to drinking water wells, lakes, or streams.
+Typical septic system failures include leaking or damaged septic tanks, damaged or blocked connections to drain fields, inadequate distance from drain field to water table, inadequate system size for size of home, and insufficient distance from drain field to drinking water wells, lakes or streams.

-All groundwater travels towards surface water – lakes and streams.
-Groundwater passing by septic fields and tanks on waterfront lots may take less than a year to reach surface water depending on the location of the system and the surrounding soil type.
+Groundwater generally travels towards surface water – lakes and streams.
+Groundwater passing by septic fields and tanks on waterfront lots may take less than a year to reach surface water, depending on the location of the system and the surrounding soil type.
 Groundwater moves through sandy soils much faster than clay-rich soils.
-Soils consisting of more than 60 percent rock fragments, gravel, pebbles are excessively permeable and allow waste water to pass through with insufficient filtering of contaminants and nutrients.
-Communities with high-quality lakes, rivers, and streams will want to consider a time of sale inspection ordinance as a means to protect their water assets, maintain property values, and retain their sense of place, see the Michigan State University Extension article Placemaking is a rural responsibility too.
+Soils consisting of more than 60 percent rock fragments, gravel and pebbles are excessively permeable and allow wastewater to pass through with insufficient filtering of contaminants and nutrients.
+Communities with permeable soils and high-quality lakes, rivers and streams may want to consider a time of sale inspection ordinance as a means to protect their water assets, maintain property values and retain their sense of place (see Placemaking is a rural responsibility too).

 Time of Sale Septic Inspection Ordinance